Through My Eyes. Again - Cover

 “Well, we can talk to my mother later today and see what she says.”

-“Okay.”
-I paused for a moment.
 “It’ll be best if I raise the subject with your mother, Lili.
-Then she’ll know I’m worried about travelling behind the Iron Curtain.”
+That way, she will know I am worried.”

-After a while, Mrs Wiśniewski came into the kitchen where we were working.
+After a while, Mrs. Wiśniewski came into the kitchen where we were working.
 “Would you like a glass of milk and perhaps a biscuit?”

-A Polish chorus of “Yes, please,” ran round the table.
+A chorus of Polish “Yes, please” ran round the table.

-Mrs Wiśniewski smiled, replying in the same language.
+Mrs. Wiśniewski smiled, replying in the same language.
 “Your language lessons are going well.”

 I glanced at Col and then at Lili’s mother as she put the plate of biscuits on the table.
-“Mrs Wiśniewski, can I ask you something, please?”
+“Mrs. Wiśniewski, can I ask you something, please?”

 I caught Col suppressing a slight smile.